cbedwards/cedwards/README.md

 List of some additional functions I will add as time permits.

-### ggplot assistant for presentations

-Sometimes when teaching or giving presentations, we need a series of plots adding in layers.
-Example: Raw data, raw data with fitted curve overlain, raw data with fitted curve and annotation or summary information.

-Key features:

--   should take a list of ggplot layers as arguments
--   also takes a main label

-Process: - creates subdirectory based on main label, creates cumulative figures for each argument, saved with sequential numbers

-Ideally the list of layers can also contain negative numbers.
-Negative *n* value indicates that the last *n* layers should be removed before adding the next layer.
-This way we can easily create bifurcating figure-generation paths based on alternate analyses.

 ### FunPlotter

 Sometimes we need quick prototypes for a given function.
 Especially